MetPX/sarracenia/docs/source/Explanation/Concepts.rst

    - Topics are just keywords separated by a dot.
 Wildcards: # matches anything, * matches one word.
    - We create the topic hierarchy from the path name (mapping to AMQP syntax)
    - Resolution & syntax of server filtering is set by AMQP. (. separator, # and * wildcards)
-   - Server side filtering is coarse, messages can be further filtered after download using regexp on the actual paths (the reject/accept directives.)
+   - Server side filtering is coarse, notification messages can be further filtered after download using regexp on the actual paths (the reject/accept directives.)